najain/COVID-19-PooledTesting/README.md

 ## Environment Setup
-Run the following commands to set up a virtual environment.
+Run the following commands to set up a virtual environment which has the dependencies needed to run the model.

 ```
 sudo pip install virtualenv          # This may already be installed
 virtualenv .env --python=python3.6   # Create a virtual environment
 source .env/bin/activate             # Activate the virtual environment
 pip install -r requirements.txt      # Install dependencies

+# Run the model
+python graph.py

-# Work on the code for a while ...
+# Work on the code for a while ... then
-deactivate                           # Exit the virtual environment
+# Exit the virtual environment
+deactivate
 ```